Medical termination of pregnancy

 Pregnancy ultrasounds are meant to be joyful moments, an opportunity to meet your baby and watch them grow.
 A parents’ worst nightmare is finding out there is something wrong with their unborn baby.

-Learning about a serious abnormality affecting your unborn baby almost always comes as a shock – one moment you are pregnant, and the next you are facing one of the most difficult decisions of your life.
+Learning about a serious a medical issue affecting the baby or mother almost always comes as a shock – one moment you are pregnant, and the next you are facing one of the most difficult decisions of your life.
 Feelings of shock, disbelief, confusion, intense distress, guilt, and self-blame are all common emotions.

 Most parents are unprepared for the emotional rollercoaster that follows, many will struggle with the heart wrenching decision making process.
 This is only natural, as parents we always want what’s best for our children and families.
 We see ourselves as protectors, the ones responsible for keeping our babies safe.